Multi-image: Art and multi-image design

 The visual quality of a presentation was based on using photographs and artwork created for use in the presentation as source material.
 35mm slides could be used directly as they were originally taken, or re-photographed by design.
 Often the original photographs were masked or duplicated for positioning and sizing.
 In some instances, 35mm cameras modified for pin-registration were used to create animated sequences.
 The registered 35mm format was generally standard but square and masked images were developed and supported by slide mount manufacturers like Wess Mounts.

 Through the use of multiple projectors set up to project onto a defined screen area, projected images could be designed as animations.
 Typical programmable multi-image animation effects included filmic effects; cuts, dissolves, fades; fading from one photograph or graphic to another at different rates and intensities, and the development of computer-controlled 'dissolve units' by multi image equipment developers was key to the unique 'live' aesthetic of multi image productions, progressively building images and text to form a completed statement, inserting images or graphics into frames or windows on screen, step by step movement of images across the screen area, and superimposing text or images into a background.
 The visual effects were electronically synchronized to precise recorded soundtracks of music, sound effects, and voice, based on the capabilities and limitations of the slide projectors and dissolve units and computer controller.
-Multi Image systems equipment were developed by Electrosonics, Arion, Audio Visual Labs(AVL),and Clearlight.
+Multi Image systems equipment were developed by Arion, Audio Visual Laboratories, Clear Light, Dataton, Electronics, Multivision, and Spindler and Sauppé.

 Artwork produced for multi-image presentations in general was based on one of two forms of top-lit reflective copy artwork: